THE ENTERTAINMENT BOOK

 We’re fundraising with Entertainment.
 For a limited time only, purchase a Single City Membership and get a FREE upgrade to Multi City!
 Discover more everyday with offers across dining, travel, activities, shopping & more.
 Begin exploring and saving across 21 cities and regions in Australia and New Zealand at nearly half the price today.

-Support North Shore Football & Netball Club and unlock your free upgrade
+Support North Shore Football & Netball Club

 VALE RALPH HAYDEN

 Farewell to an Old Friend, Life Member and a true character of the North Shore FNC

 It is with a very heavy heart that a true gentleman, life member and long life supporter of the Club has passed away.

 Ralph began his early association of the club many, many years ago back in the North Shore Little League days when his Father coached the Blues and his talented brother Kevin played.
 From then he progressed to playing junior football in our Junior sections before taking on umpiring.

 Over approximately 58 years in his association with the club, Ralph was one to put up his hand for many tasks to help out wherever he could, including manager in the Junior sections, timekeeper for the Seniors for many years, and past players association leader.

 Ralph was a “gentle giant” who never had a bad word to say about anyone and was a dedicated supporter through the good and struggling times of the club’s history.
 His cheekiness and smile will be sadly missed by all at the club.
 We are all better people for knowing and having him as part of our lives.